about THE PRIZE

 THE EVOLUTION OF THE PRIZE

-In anticipation of the Prize’s 20th anniversary this year, we set out to adapt the Prize to the challenges of our times, while honoring the intellectual passions of our founder, Dan David, who was an ardent supporter of historical and archaeological research.
+In anticipation of the Prize’s 20th anniversary in 2021, we set out to adapt the Prize to the challenges of our times, while honoring the intellectual passions of our founder, Dan David, who was an ardent supporter of historical and archaeological research.

 While global investment in the humanities is declining, particularly in history and related fields, the major social and political challenges of the present only emphasize the importance of studying the past for the preservation of a free and democratic discourse.

-With this in mind, we have decided to focus on supporting outstanding research in the historical disciplines.
-The reimagined Dan David Prize will celebrate scholars and practitioners whose work illuminates the human past and can enrich public debate with a deeper understanding of history.
+With this in mind, we decided to focus on supporting outstanding research in the historical disciplines.
+The reimagined Dan David Prize celebrates scholars and practitioners whose work illuminates the human past and can enrich public discourse with a deeper understanding of history.

 THE PRIZE 2001-2021

 In its previous iteration, the Dan David Prize awarded $3 million each year to people who made major contributions to humanity in rotating fields under the rubric of the three time dimensions – past, present and future.